 Step 4: Bind Off

-Once your scarf is as long as you like, it’s time to bind off and secure your stitches.
+When your scarf is as long as you want it, bind off to secure your stitches.

 Troubleshooting Tips

-- Tension Check: Your stitches should be even: not too tight or too loose.
+- Tension check: Your stitches should be even: not too tight, and not too loose.
 Learn more about knitting tension for extra pointers.

 - Mistakes: Dropped a stitch?
-No worries!
-Check out my knitting troubleshooting guide for easy fixes.
+Use my knitting troubleshooting guide to fix it.

 Care Instructions